Panevėžys: Sport

 Panevėžys has for a long-time been a local sports' hub mainly for team sports.

+Many famous Lithuanian sportsmen and sportswomen were born in Panevėžys, including: Stasys Šaparnis, Vitalijus Karpačiauskas, Jonas Kazlauskas, Sigita Strečen, Petras Šiurskas, Vidmantas Urbonas, Simonas Bilis, Justinas Kinderis, Danas Rapšys, Raimundas Sargiūnas, Juras Sokolovas.

 The largest multifunctional arena in Panevėžys, Kalnapilio Arena, formerly known as Cido Arena, hosted the Eurobasket 2011 group matches.

 The city is home-town to some well-known Lithuanian athletes as well as sports clubs.
 The most successful football club in its history is FK Ekranas which is a seven-time Lithuanian Football League and is considered one of the most successful in recent (post-independence) Lithuanian history, however it went bankrupt in 2015.
 After FK Ekranas bankruptcy the strongest football club is FK Panevėžys which is playing in Lithuanian top division A Lyga.

 Lietkabelis Panevėžys, a basketball club established in 1964, has also recently gained prominence in Lithuanian basketball scene, becoming the third most successful basketball club by medals in Lithuania since 2017 only behind the Lithuanian basketball powerhouses Žalgiris Kaunas and Rytas Vilnius.

 Panevėžio Viking Malt handball club is a two time Lithuanian champion.